Report shows economic clout of Kentucky bourbon over decade

 — The number of Kentucky distilleries has more than tripled to 68.
 Many are smaller, craft distilleries.
 The number of Kentucky counties with a distillery has quadrupled to 32.

-— KDA distillers bought more than nine million bushels of corn and other grains from Kentucky farmers in 2017.
+— KDA distillers bought more than 9 million bushels of corn and other grains from Kentucky farmers in 2017.